 - is the extension of God's desire for man to the denial of any final separation between God and any of mankind.
 Seeing all humanity as the object of God's desire, and seeing God's passion as the sole standard of His love, universalism insists that God, to be true to His nature, must eventually effect a complete reconciliation between Himself and the entire human race—and even with satan and his angels.

 Universalism conceives of no standard of divine transcendent holiness that could overrule His divine passion to where even a single soul could be finally left eternally unreconciled, lost, damned, separated from God.
 Passionist teaching has always shown varying shades of universalistic tendency.
 But Universalism proper as described here is the final, logical, consistent conclusion of Passionism.
-[For some further discussion on universalism, please refer to Parts IV.
-And V. of the article Critical Issues: The Prophetic And The Next Thirty Years].
+[For our most complete discussion on universalism, please see An Abstract of Bible Cosmology: Providing an Exhaustive Refutation of the Spirit-Doctrine of Christian Universalism].

 Tracing the Rise of Passionism in the Modern Church